fearlessdots/update-hosts-file/README.md

 make build
 ```

-This will create a binary file called `update-hosts-file`, autocompletion files for `bash`, `zsh`, and `fish` in the directory `./autocompletions`, and markdown documentation files in the directory `./out`.
+This will create a binary file called `update-hosts-file`; autocompletion files for `bash`, `zsh`, and `fish` in the directory `./autocompletions`; and markdown documentation files in the directory `./out`.
 To install the binary and program files (including the default modules, default `preferences` file, autocompletion files, and the documentation):

 ```bash
 sudo make install